 Local SEO is a mix of techniques, which are focused centrally around reaching customers online who are in the area, and who need your products or services.
-These techniques are essentially things you should be doing anyway to help customers and clients find you in places they would naturally be looking.
+These techniques are essential things you should be doing anyway to help customers and clients find you in places they would naturally be looking for.

 What Are Local SEO Techniques I Should be using?

 There are a number of local ranking factors that combine to create a great local SEO profile for your business.
 These factors all contribute to customers being able to find you in places where they are actually looking.
 Let’s take a look at a few things you should focus on.